-When students fail a course based on the appropriate grade scale, they will be scheduled to repeat that course as soon as possible.
-If the course is a prerequisite to the next course, then the failed course must be repeated before progressing.
+When students do not pass a course based on the appropriate grade scale, they will be scheduled to repeat that course as soon as possible.
+If the course is a prerequisite to the next course, then the unsuccessful course attempt must be repeated before progressing.
 If, however, there are other course options before taking the course requiring the pre-requisite, then it may be possible to progress before repeating the course.

-If a student fails a single course three times, the student will be placed on academic suspension for a period of one academic year and expected to address deficiencies.
+If a student has three unsuccessful attempts of a single course, the student will be placed on academic suspension for a period of one academic year and expected to address deficiencies.
 After one academic year the student may appeal to return.